Calling APIs and Webhooks

 • Or you could proxy all requests so that you can log them, or filter any sensitive information out.

 • This enables you to do a lot more than just call an LLM!
-See the videos below for a few examples.

 How to Call an API or Webhook